-If you have a general question about registration, scheduling, assessment, theses, etc and you cannot find the answer in this Handbook, please contact the school's postgraduate administrator.
-Phone lines may not always be available as staff are operating a hybrid working schedule.
+If you have a general question about registration, scheduling, assessment, theses, etc and you cannot find the answer in this Handbook, please contact the school's graduate administrator.
+Phone lines may not always be available as staff continue to operate a hybrid working schedule.
 Please email all your inquiries to: graduatespire@ucd.ie.